steven-maasch/apt-batch-install/README.md

 apt-batch-install
 ============

-Perl script that batch installs apt-packages based on a csv file.
+My first Perl script that batch installs apt-packages based on a csv file.

 #### Usage